remix-run/remix/docs/tutorials/jokes.md

 It also allowed you to select a region, I recommend choosing one that's close to you.
 If you decide to deploy a real app on Fly in the future, you may decide to scale up your fly to multiple regions.

-Fly also detected that this project is using sqlite with prisma and created a persistence volume for us (this is the part that costs money).
+Fly also detected that this project is using sqlite with prisma and created a persistence volume for us.

 We don't want to deploy right now because we have an environment variable we need to set!
 So choose "No".